-An IVA is where you and your loan provider come to a formal agreement to freeze interest and help reduce the amount owed.
+An IVA is where you and your loan provider (or providers) come to a formal agreement to freeze interest and help reduce the amount owed.
 It can be a helpful way to fix your monthly payments at a more affordable level.
+You'll usually pay around £400 to set one up, although prices vary.
 It does affect your credit score but not as badly or publicly as bankruptcy.
 However, if you then default on your IVA it’s likely to lead to bankruptcy.

 You could lose your possessions, but it largely depends on the type of loan you have.

 For secured loans, like a mortgage, the lender can take and sell your possessions.
 If you've used your home as security, the lender will need a court order to repossess it

 If you have an unsecured loan, it's harder for the lender to force you to sell your possessions.
 But they could apply for a charging order and get the loan added to your property through the courts.
 This would always be a last resort.